Building Brave Kids: How Drama, Musical Theatre & Improv Help Children Grow Up Into Confident Adults - Courtyard Playhouse

-The most commonly cited fear for 90% of adults is the fear of public speaking.
-It is the cold dread of standing up in front of an audience with faces looking expectantly at you that gives you nightmares.
-Many of us are crippled by social anxiety that sees us holding back our thoughts or opinions for fear of being judged or sounding stupid.
-We fear failure so we don’t push ourselves to try new things, or, let’s be honest, to even pursue those things we know we’re good at, but maybe haven’t practiced for a while.
-Why risk it?
-It’s far easier staying in our safe comfort zone where we follow our tried and tested routines.
-But this approach does not lead to fulfilment or achievement in life or work.
-We know that confidence is the game-changer that gives highly successful people the edge.
+One of the most commonly cited fears for a great deal of adults is the fear of public speaking.
+It is the cold dread of standing up in front of an audience with faces looking up expectantly that is one of the primary inducements of nightmares.
+Similarly, many adults are crippled by social anxiety that sees them holding back their thoughts or opinions for fear of being judged or sounding stupid.
+It is an acute fear of failure which inhibits risk-taking and prevents adults from trying new things, speaking up or trusting their instincts.
+Most adults know that this approach rarely leads to fulfilment or achievement in life or work.
+Many long for the confidence which is well known to be the game-changer that gives highly successful people the edge in personal life and in work.

 Supporting Shy Kids and Tackling Social Anxiety